 Always Wear a Hat on the Moor

-The Yorkshire Moors and Dales were the next stage of our tour.
+ors and Dales were the next stage of our tour.
 It is hard to believe that we have never visited either before having always been seduced by the Lake and Peak Districts.

 Definately worth the visit which included a stay at Masham which is the home of two independant breweries - Theakston and Black Sheep.
 A visit to Robin Hood's Bay and fish and chips at Whitby (but watch out for the hungry seagulls) should also be obligatory for all visitors.